SahilAnower/EcomEase/README.md

 # EcomEase - Backend Microservices Application

 EcomEase is a scalable backend microservices architecture designed for an e-commerce platform.
 This project demonstrates the use of modern technologies to build a distributed system using microservices.
-The system incorporates services for managing products, orders, carts, and more, while leveraging Spring Boot, Spring Cloud, RabbitMQ/Kafka, Feign Clients, and other cutting-edge technologies.
+The system incorporates services for managing products, orders, carts, and more, while leveraging Spring Boot, Spring Cloud, RabbitMQ, Feign Clients, and other cutting-edge technologies.

 ## Features
 - **Product Service**: Manage products, categories, availability, and pricing.
 - **Cart Service**: Handle cart creation, management, and total price calculation.
-- **Order Service**: Place and manage orders with automatic inventory updates.
+- **Order Service**: Place and manage orders with automatic inventory updates (bonus: `coupons`).
 - **Config Server**: Centralized configuration management using Spring Cloud Config.
 - **Gateway Server**: API Gateway for routing and load balancing using Spring Cloud Gateway.
 - **Eureka Server**: Service discovery and registry using Netflix Eureka.
-- **Message Brokers**: Integration with RabbitMQ/Kafka for asynchronous communication.
+- **Message Brokers**: Integration with RabbitMQ for asynchronous communication for inventory updates.
 - **Feign Clients**: Inter-service communication using declarative REST clients.
 - **Database Management**: SQL scripts for schema creation and seamless database integration.